benwestondigital/benwestondigital/README.md

 - [NC News - API](https://github.com/benwestondigital/reddit-clone-project)
 Built using Node, Express, PostgreSQL

-I am currently seeking new opportunities - feel free to contact me via email or LinkedIn
+I am currently seeking new opportunities for roles in London - feel free to contact me via email or LinkedIn.

 📫 How to reach me:
 - [LinkedIn](https://www.linkedin.com/in/ben-weston-b19420175)